Research funding - title

 Apply for small grants under your own name

 The big stars in the field may avoid the smaller grants because the investment return is smaller; thus, the time invested is not worth the funding they get.
-This is good news for young scientists because they do not compete with the “big guys” who have a fantastic publication list.
+This is good news for young scientists because they do not compete with the “big guys” with a fantastic publication list.

 In addition, it may be a good time in your scientific career to apply for these funding schemes.
 The eligibility criteria of small grants may even explicitly exclude senior scientists, for example, based on “time after graduation.
 Thus, again, you have a higher chance of getting these smaller grants.

-Sometimes the requirements are minimal.
-For example, you may have to submit a personal statement and a letter of intent or faculty recommendations to an email address.
+Sometimes, the requirements are minimal.
+For example, you may have to submit a personal statement, letter of intent, or faculty recommendations to an email address.
 In the worst case, all you can get is a “no.” In the best case, you are allowed to submit a proposal.

-Similarly, you may apply for travel awards within your institution or externally.
+Similarly, you may apply for travel awards within or externally from your institution.
 If you get them, they make your CV a tiny bit more attractive to potential future employers.
 Even undergraduate students can apply for grants for creative projects.

-As a rule of thumb: Every little grant you get will be seen as a label of excellence, even if you only get a few thousand Euros or Dollars.
+As a rule of thumb, every little grant you get will be seen as a label of excellence, even if you only get a few thousand Dollars or Euros.

 Apply for big project grants under your supervisor’s name

 You will not find any information about this in the program guidelines or specific instructions.
-Staff members of the funding body may actually advise you not to do that and apply under your own name – and then you do not get the grant because your publication list is too weak or you are not eligible at your career stage.
+Staff members of the funding body may actually advise you not to do that and apply under your own name, but then you do not get the grant because your publication list is too weak or you are not eligible at your career stage.

 The advantages are clear.
-Your supervisor probably has a much longer and hopefully much better publication list, demonstrates a lot of technical and organizational expertise, and has a broad international network.
-This increases your chance of getting the funding dramatically.
+Your supervisor probably has a much longer and, hopefully, much better publication list, demonstrates a lot of technical and organizational expertise, and has a broad international network.
+This dramatically increases your chance of getting the funding.

 Discuss your grant writing strategy carefully with your supervisor